mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

     db2 start db $DB_NAME
     ```

-  4. Make possible to the JDBC driver to read DB2 metadata catalog
+  4. Make it possible for the JDBC driver to read the DB2 metadata catalog

     ```shell
     cd $HOME/sqllib/bnd